pennythoughtss/c-/Five_Afternoons_at_Fredrick/README.txt

 Run from "Program.cs" cus that's where all the juicy stuff coalesces.

+navigate through the menus with up/down and enter

 press C to open the camera (drains power)
 A and D to flip through the cameras